-- A. The MCO, together with the other MCOs, shall contract with a vendor to implement an EVV system in accordance with the federal Twenty First Century Cures Act. - B. The MCO shall maintain an EVV system capable of leveraging up-to-date technology as it emerges to improve functionality in all areas of the state, including rural areas.

-[8.308.12.22 NMAC N, xx/xx/xxxx]
+- The MCO, together with the other MCOs, shall contract with a vendor to implement an EVV A. system in accordance with the federal Twenty First Century Cures Act. - The MCO shall maintain an EVV system capable of leveraging up-to-date technology as it emerges to improve functionality in all areas of the state, including rural areas.
+[8.308.12.22 NMAC - N, 1/1/2019]